automerge/automerge/README.md

 This backend is tracking the [performance branch of automerge](https://github.com/automerge/automerge/tree/performance)

-To build the wasm backend
+To build the wasm backend you'll need to install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
+Then:

 ```
   $ cd automerge-backend-wasm